COLLAR X MALICE

 ESRB Rating: +17 M (Mature)

-Be warned: Collar x Malice has a very strong theme of violence.
-If you’re not comfortable with these aspects, this game is probably not for you.
+Be warned: Collar x Malice has a very strong theme of violence and bloodshed.
+If you’re not comfortable with these aspects in fiction, this game is probably not for you.

 How Do You Define Justice?